Famous conductor Charles Dutoit accused of sexual misconduct

 Dutoit would call Rasmussen back to his dressing room following that initial incident, she said.
 But she would either refuse to go or have a colleague accompany her.

-At one point, she said he told her she had kissed him back in what she believes was an attempt to "insinuate there was a desire on my part ... that somehow I asked for this or had given signals for this."
+At one point, she said, he told her she had kissed him back in what she believes was an attempt to "insinuate there was a desire on my part ... that somehow I asked for this or had given signals for this."

-CNN has made multiple attempts to reach out for comment from Dutoit or his representatives through various orchestras, but those efforts have been unsuccessful.

 Rasmussen, two other singers and a musician have accused Dutoit, a famed conductor who has worked with premier orchestras around the world, of sexual misconduct.